- Eye Health

 Cataracts are the primary cause of avoidable blindness for children in lower-income countries.
 Cataract operations take 30-45 minutes and are relatively simple to perform and teach.
 But too often there is inadequate access to surgeries, particularly for children living in remote areas or those with disabilities.

 An effective child eye health strategy must include prevention and access to care and rehabilitation.
-Since 2018, Light for the World has supported 307,092 eye surgeries, including 177,194 for cataracts.
+Through the 1,2,3 I can see! programme, Light for the World has reached 565,500 children and supported 3,500 eye surgeries.

 Access to effective treatments is also vital.
 One simple but highly effective intervention for children with eye conditions is spectacles.
 Providing spectacles to children with vision loss reduces the likelihood of failing a class by 44% — improving their eyesight and learning prospects.